If you're not a fan of mayonnaise and celery in your chicken salad, try this no-mayo salad instead.

+If you're not a fan of mayo in your salad dressing, try this delicious no mayo chicken salad.
 It's made with an olive oil-based dressing, and it's delicious!
-It also keeps really well in the fridge for several days.
+It also keeps well in the fridge for several days.

 Ingredients

-The full list of ingredients and the exact measurements for making this no-mayo chicken salad are included in the recipe card below.
-Here are a few highlights and comments about some of the ingredients:
+The full list of ingredients and exact measurements are listed in the recipe card below.
+Here are my comments on some of the ingredients.

-- Olive oil: I like to use extra-virgin olive oil in the dressing.
-But if you prefer light and fruity olive oil, that should be fine too.
+- Olive oil: I like to use extra-virgin olive oil in the dressing, but if you prefer light and fruity olive oil, that should be fine, too.

 - Warm water: Added to help mellow out the sharp flavors of the vinegar and mustard.